kohei-us/mdds/doc/flat_segment_tree.rst

         db.search_tree(62, value, &beg, &end);
         cout << "The value at 62 is " << value << ", and this segment spans from " << beg << " to " << end << endl;;
     }

+Two types of searches are available.
+One is linear search via :cpp:func:`~mdds::flat_segment_tree::search` which performs its search only through the leaf nodes.

+Another one is tree search via :cpp:func:`~mdds::flat_segment_tree::search_tree` which performs better than the linear search counterpart, but it does require the search tree to be built ahead of time by calling :cpp:func:`~mdds::flat_segment_tree::build_tree`.

 API Reference
 -------------